 But keep in mind that for these features to make a positive impact on brand engagement and sales, businesses need to ensure their TikTok product listings and ads are powered by strong product feeds.
 With a product-to-consumer (P2C) strategy in place, companies can gain more control over their product data to make advertising and selling on TikTok a seamless part of their omnichannel operations.

-Learn the basics of P2C by downloading the free ebook, P2C Management For Dummies.
-Or discover more of TikTok’s social commerce features in our Social commerce on TikTok guide.
+Discover more of TikTok’s social commerce features in our Social commerce on TikTok guide.